 This is the whole idea of Taurus: to provide a unified, simplified way of configuring and running automated tests, then present the results in the most effective form.
 To learn more about Taurus, first check out Taurus's Beginner's Course, then for more information about Taurus's configuration syntax, visit the Taurus Tool Documentation.

-You can start creating your Taurus test in the BlazeMeter GUI by clicking on the "Create Test" button on the top navigation bar.
-On the next screen, click the "Taurus" button.
+You can start creating your Taurus test in the BlazeMeter GUI by clicking on the Perfomance section, then the "Create Test" button on the top navigation bar, then clicking the "Performance Test" button, as detailed in our New Test Create Screen guide (also, see the screenshot below):

 At the top of the screen, you'll find a central location to upload your YAML/JSON script.
 Here, you can either click the "+" button to browse to your script or drag the script from your desktop to the "+" button.